TLPcoder/hystrix-controller-oop-js/README.md

         })
  ```

-**updateHystrix:** Let the developer update the config and serviceCommands with a new config Array
+**updateHystrix:** Let the developer update the config and serviceCommands with a new config Array.

  ```javascipt
     const HystrixController = require('hystrix-controller')